 The concept of modern Mexican dining is catching on in places like Los Angeles and Chicago.
 In 2015, Dallas Morning News food critic Leslie Brenner wrote a feature about how Mexican fine dining was taking off across Dallas-Fort Worth.

-“Since then, a number of the restaurants that I mentioned excitedly in the story have closed,” Brenner says.
+“Since then, a number of the restaurants that I mentioned excitedly in the story have closed,” Brenner said.
 “So, I sort of feel like it should be happening here big time.
 It’s one of the most exciting food movements going on in the world right now.
 And we should be doing it here, and we are not as much as I wish we were.”

-“People love it but their expectation is Mexican food should be cheap,” he says.
+“People love it but their expectation is Mexican food should be cheap,” he said.
 “And the fact is, there are always going to be new arrivals from Mexico who are perfectly willing to sell you, unfortunately or fortunately, really good Mexican food for very cheap, but not the kind of deep flavors that you find or I found in my travels there.”